i18n-pro/core/README.md

 * **flexible**：Supports Variable Interpolation, and unique Type Tag and Formatter
 * **automatic-translation**：Extract text and generate language pack in one click
    * **incremental translation**：Only translate new text and remove unused text
-   * **Multi-platform support**：For example, translation platforms such as Google x、OpenAI、Google、Microsoft、Tencent、Alibaba Cloud、Youdao、Baidu
+   * **multi-platform support**：For example, translation platforms such as Google x、OpenAI、Google、Microsoft、Tencent、Alibaba Cloud、Youdao、Baidu
-   * **Translation Log**：Various log outputs make it easy to track issues
+   * **translation log**：Various log outputs make it easy to track issues
 * **keyless**：**text-as-key**, custom-key is required in specific scenarios (e.g., polysemy)